Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-ConnectToEnvironmentsPrivately.md

     ![Connect to Synapse Workspace](/docs/images/dev-shared-product-synapse.png)

-6. Once within the Synapse Workspace to demonstrate Data Exploration and to establish connectivity with Data Services, import a NYC Taxi Dataset (OR any other) from the Gallery and once imported, click on 'New SQL Script' option to query 'TOP 100 rows'.
+6. After logging into the Synapse workspace, load a sample dataset from the gallery (e.g. NYC Taxi Dataset).
+Once imported, click on 'New SQL Script' to query 'TOP 100 rows'.

     ![Connect to New SQL Script](/docs/images/new-sql-script.png)